lucchesi-sec/cybersec-projects/linux-server-hardening/readme.md

 ## Overview
 This project provides a collection of scripts to help automate the hardening of a Linux server (tested on Ubuntu 22.04 ARM).
 It implements common security best practices, including locking down remote access, enforcing password policies, setting up basic intrusion detection, configuring audit logging, and applying secure kernel parameters.

 The original lab involved manually hardening a VM on a MacBook using UTM.
-These scripts aim to automate many of those steps.
+These scripts aim to automate many of those steps and serve as a practical learning exercise in Linux system administration and security.

 ---